 The Child Center of NY strengthens children and families with skills, opportunities, and emotional support to build healthy, successful lives.

 Founded in 1953 as a children’s counseling center in Queens, The Child Center of NY has become a powerful community presence throughout the city.
 With more than 60 locations and 100 programs in NYC’s toughest, most under-served communities, our 1,000+ results-oriented professionals make a difference for more than 40,000 children and their families each year.

 We know that with the right skills, education, and emotional support — tools that we provide — children of any background can build a happy, healthy, and fulfilling future.

 Our Program Areas

-We serve children from birth to adulthood with effective, innovative programs in five critical areas:
+We serve children from birth to adulthood with effective, innovative programs in six critical areas:

 The Child Center takes a holistic approach, supporting each child’s cognitive, social-emotional, and physical well-being.
 If a child is failing in school, we do more than provide tutoring—we get to know the child’s family, school environment, and place in the community.
 We also support the entire family and community, providing services for parents and other caregivers, and offering our programs right in the communities where they are needed most.
 Our staff collectively speak nearly two dozen languages and understand the challenges our clients face.